 According to the woodland conservation worksheet, the overall site is 7.67 acres within the prior I-1 Zone.
 A total of 5.46 acres of existing woodlands are on the net tract.
 The site has a woodland conservation threshold of 0.82 acre, or 15 percent of the net tract, as tabulated.
-This application proposes to clear 3.69 acres of woodland and 0.02 acre of wooded floodplain, resulting in 1.76 acres of woodland conservation requirements.
+This application plans to clear 3.69 acres of woodland and 0.02 acre of wooded floodplain, resulting in 1.76 acres of woodland conservation requirements.
 The TCP2 shows this requirement will be met by preserving 1.31 acres of woodland on-site and proposing 0.46 acre of off-site woodland preservation.
-Prior to certification of this DSP, a woodland and wildlife habitat conservation easement shall be recorded for the proposed on-site preservation area prior to signature approval of the TCP2, with the Liber folio reflected in a note on the TCP2.
+Prior to certification of this DSP, a woodland and wildlife habitat conservation easement shall be recorded for the approved on-site preservation area prior to signature approval of the TCP2, with the Liber folio reflected in a note on the TCP2.

-Additional minor technical revisions to the TCP2 are included in the Recommendation section of this technical staff report.
+Additional minor technical revisions to the TCP2 are included in the conditions of this resolution.

-- 13. Prince George's County Tree Canopy Coverage Ordinance: Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, requires a minimum percentage of tree canopy coverage (TCC) on projects that require a grading permit.
+13. Prince George's County Tree Canopy Coverage Ordinance: Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, requires a minimum percentage of tree canopy coverage (TCC) on projects that require a grading permit.
 Properties zoned IE are required to provide a minimum of 10 percent of the gross tract area covered by tree canopy.
 The subject site is 7.67 acres and the required TCC is 0.767 acre.
 The subject DSP provides the appropriate schedule and shows an adequate number of plants on-site, in compliance with the requirements.
-A condition is included herein requiring the applicant to revise the TCC schedule to be consistent with Schedule 4.9-1 of the Landscape Manual. - 14.
-Referral Comments: This application was referred to the concerned agencies and divisions.
+A condition is included herein requiring the applicant to revise the TCC schedule to be consistent with Schedule 4.9-1 of the Landscape Manual.

+- 14. Referral Comments: This application was referred to the concerned agencies and divisions.
 The referral comments are summarized as follows, and are incorporated herein by reference: - a.
-Historic Preservation and Archeological Review-In a memorandum dated March 4, 2024 (Stabler, Smith, and Chisholm to Huang), the Historic Preservation Section noted that a search of current and historic photographs, topographic and historic maps, and locations of currently known archeological sites indicates the probability of archeological sites within the subject property is low.
+Historic Preservation and Archeological Review-The Planning Board has reviewed and adopts the memorandum dated March 4, 2024 (Stabler, Smith, and Chisholm to Huang).
+The Historic Preservation Section noted that a search of current and historic photographs, topographic and historic maps, and locations of currently known archeological sites indicates the probability of archeological sites within the subject property is low.
 The subject property does not contain and is not adjacent to any designated Prince George's County historic sites or resources. - b.
-Community Planning-In a memorandum dated March 8, 2024 (Bishop to Huang), the Community Planning Division noted that, pursuant to Subtitle 27, Part 3, Division 9, Subdivision 3 of the prior Zoning Ordinance, master plan conformance is not required for this application. - c.
-Transportation Planning-In a memorandum dated March 11, 2024 (Daniels to Huang), the Transportation Planning Section provided the following comments regarding this DSP:
+Community Planning-The Planning Board has reviewed and adopts the memorandum dated March 8, 2024 (Bishop to Huang).
+The Community Planning Division noted that, pursuant to Subtitle 27, Part 3, Division 9, Subdivision 3 of the prior Zoning Ordinance, master plan conformance is not required for this application. - c.
+Transportation Planning-The Planning Board has reviewed and adopts the memorandum dated March 11, 2024 (Daniels to Huang).
+The Transportation Planning Section provided the following comments regarding this DSP: